-The Cross Kirkland Corridor Master Plan describes how the Corridor should be developed as a multi-use corridor for pedestrians, bicycles, utilities and potential transit.
-The Corridor is part of a larger bicycle and pedestrian trail network to link neighborhoods within Kirkland and to other cities.
-However, many neighborhood residents do not support development of the Corridor for transit.
+Revised Text to reflect Planning Commission Comments on February 27, 2020.
+The Cross Kirkland Corridor Master Plan and Transportation Element of the Comprehensive Plan describes how the Corridor should be developed as a multimodal transportation corridor for pedestrians, bicycles, utilities and potential transit.
+The Corridor is part of a larger regional bicycle and pedestrian trail network to link neighborhoods within Kirkland and to other cities.
+Because the Cross Kirkland Corridor Master Plan and Transportation Element support future transit along the Corridor and Sound Transit has an easement along the Cross Kirkland Corridor, any future plans to develop transit service should be designed in a way that is sensitive to meeting the concerns of the adjacent community.